-- Portage Biotech completed a \$23 million raise with institutional investors interested in the potential of iNKTs. - Dr. Anil Bhushan, a professor at USCF, recently published a paper and started a company based on iNKTs and their role in cell aging. - Appia Bio recently raised a \$52 million Series A financing to develop their CAR-engineered invariant natural killer T (CAR-iNKT) cells and is led by Nobel Laureate David Baltimore.
-Additionally, Appia Bio recently announced a collaboration with Kite Pharma to develop CAR-iNKT cells for allogeneic cell therapy, further validating the versatility of iNKTs in the cancer space. - Athenex Therapeutics acquired KUUR Therapeutics, a company developing iNKTs to boost CAR-T therapy to target hematological and solid cancers, for \$185 million.
+- Portage Biotech completed a \$26.5 million raise with institutional investors interested in the potential of iNKTs. - Appia Bio raised a \$52 million Series A financing to develop their CAR-engineered invariant natural killer T (CARiNKT) cells and is led by Nobel Laureate David Baltimore.
+Additionally, Appia Bio announced a collaboration with Kite Pharma, a Gilead company, and it was for up to \$875M in upfront and milestones to develop CAR-iNKT cells for allogeneic cell therapy, further validating the versatility of iNKTs in the cancer space. - Athenex/KUUR Therapeutics' autologous CAR-NKT cell therapy for relapsed/refractory high risk neuroblastoma demonstrated evidence of therapeutic efficacy with 25% Overall Response Rate (ORR) at the 2022 American Society of Gene & Cell Therapy annual meeting. - Athenex/KUUR Therapeutics shared interim Phase 1 data evaluating allogeneic CAR-NKT cell therapy in relapsed or refractory lymphoma and leukemia that demonstrated encouraging response rates at low doses including a 57% ORR and 29% Complete Response Rate at the 2021 Tandem Meetings of the American Society of Transplantation and Cellular Therapy.